 Arnold Corns’ version of ‘Hang On To Yourself’ had a pre-Beach Boys sort of feel.
 It was strummy guitar, like some of the early bands David was in, ‘Let’s have a shindig’ – that kind of feel to it.
 He’s a songwriter – he knew exactly the sound he wanted.
 He would sometimes tell you about the sound he had in his head – sometimes he’d tell you quite bluntly.
 The thing is, you could always say to him, ‘You know that bit there?
 If we were to do that… He would take suggestions for improvements.
 He was a lovely guy.

 David Bowie: Ultimate Record Collection (Uncut)

 Arnold Corns also recorded an early version of ‘Moonage Daydream’ at the session.
-That became the lead song on their flop single in May 1971, which had ‘Hang Onto Yourself’ on the b-side (the title was slightly different on Bowie’s later version).
+That became the lead song on their flop single, released on 7 May 1971, which had ‘Hang Onto Yourself’ on the b-side (the title was slightly different on Bowie’s later version).

-‘Hang Onto Yourself’ was reissued by the B&C label in August 1972, this time as the lead song, with ‘Man In The Middle’ on the b-side.
+‘Hang Onto Yourself’ was reissued by the B&C label on 11 August 1972, this time as the lead song, with ‘Man In The Middle’ on the b-side.
 Once again it did not chart.